google-site-verification=CtzxhBuosqv2rG9YqI431f3yAhnkrxn4chb4CM5aQSM

 Carrot Growing Stages: From Seed to Harvest

-Did you know carrots start growing from seed in 1 to 3 weeks?
+Carrot is a very popular vegetable all over the world.
+Carrots start growing from seed in 1 to 3 weeks.
 This is just the start of their journey.
 After 2 to 4 months, they become ready to eat.
 Each stage of growing carrots is important, from planting to picking.
 Knowing how carrots grow helps farmers grow them well.
 Carrots grow best in soil that’s warm, between 50°F to 85°F. They come in many colours, like red, white, and purple, not just orange.

 Carrot growing stages